 HUD, along with various other federal, state, and local organizations, makes it part of its mission to educate communities on the right to fair housing and offers many educational tools to assist with finding and financing suitable housing without discrimination.

-At CBC National Bank, we understand how important it is to have access to the home you want for your family.
+At First Federal Bank, we understand how important it is to have access to the home you want for your family.
 If you are looking to finance or refinance a home, our experts can help.
 We are an Equal Housing Lender insured by the FDIC, which means that we conduct business in accordance with federal fair lending laws that prohibit banks from denying loans or discriminately adjusting loan terms based on race, color, national origin, sex, religion, handicap, or familial status.

 We have talented mortgage specialists who have extensive experience helping people arrange affordable financing for their homes, and who know all the necessary steps to ensure that your mortgage is right for your family.
 We look forward to working with you when it’s time to choose your dream home.